 Advicenow is one of a range of services provided by Law for Life to help build people’s knowledge, confidence and capability in dealing with law-related issues.
-The award-winning Advicenow website brings together the best information on rights and the law, selected and quality-checked by experts, and a host of in-depth guides, produced by Law for Life, offering practical help in managing and resolving legal problems without the support of a lawyer or adviser.
+The award-winning Advicenow website brings together the best information on rights and the law, selected and quality-checked by experts, and a host of in-depth guides, films, and interactive tools produced by Law for Life, offering practical help in managing and resolving legal problems without the support of a lawyer or adviser.

 Why we need better public legal education and information

-Half of the population experience a civil justice issue every 36 months.
+- Half of the population experience a civil justice issue every 36 months.

-Only 11% of people accurately recognise their problems as legal issues.
+- Only 11% of people accurately recognise their problems as legal issues.

-The vast majority of people tackle their legal problems alone – only 6% use a lawyer and 4% use advice agencies.
+- The vast majority of people tackle their legal problems alone – only 6% use a lawyer and 4% use advice agencies.

-A quarter (25%) of those with a legal problem seek help on the internet.
+- A quarter (25%) of those with a legal problem seek help on the internet.

-People with low levels of legal capability are less likely to take action, and less able to successfully solve legal problems.
+- People with low levels of legal capability are less likely to take action, and less able to successfully solve legal problems.
 They are twice as likely to experience negative consequences as a result of their legal problems, including stress-related ill-health, loss of income and family breakdown.

-Advicenow’s curated information service brings together 1,600 pieces of public legal information from over 250 UK websites.
+Advicenow’s curated information service brings together 1,600 pieces of public legal information from over 450 UK websites.
 Every piece is reviewed against our inclusion criteria.

 Our most popular guides include:

-- How to apply for a court order about the arrangements for your children without the help of a lawyer – 12,000 page views per month.
+- How to apply for a court order about the arrangements for your children without the help of a lawyer – 8,300 page views per month.